 Our dedicated staff of experienced professors are committed to making every student a better writer.
 We have developed a rigorous, three-semester program that engages students with real-world assignments.
 These assignments—and the detailed feedback from the professors—are designed to make students “practice ready” for their summer internships or post-JD positions.
 Through this effort, VLS students have a regional and national reputation for excellence in legal writing.
 We encourage you to explore these pages to learn how our program can help you master the art of legal writing.

-VLS Student Wins the Burton Award!
-February 2018
+VLS Student is nominated for the Burton Award

 Professor Greg Johnson had a recent publication in The Vermont Bar Journal: Fall 2017, Volume 43, No. 3.
 His piece is titled "Is Neil Gorsuch a Role Model for Legal Writing?
 Yes and No" which can be found here.